Starting or continuing your program at USask

 Taking courses online will not affect your eligibility to work off or on campus as long as you still meet the eligibility criteria.

-Note that taking courses online does not mean you are on an academic break and you can still only work the allowable number of hours as per the eligibility criteria outlined:
+Note: Taking courses online does not mean you are on an academic break.
+You can still only work the allowable number of hours as per the eligibility criteria outlined:

 Eligible study permit holders who have been forced to drop to part-time studies or take a break in their studies due to COVID-19 can continue to work on or off campus.
 They are still subject to the authorized number of hours they would have been permitted to work as a full-time student.

-For instance, full-time students during the winter 2020 semester who were forced to drop to part time and complete their courses via distance learning are authorized to work off campus for up to 20 hours per week during regular academic sessions and full time during the DLI’s regularly scheduled breaks.
+For instance, full-time students during the winter 2020 semester who were forced to drop to part time are authorized to work off campus for up to 20 hours per week during regular academic sessions and full time during the University’s regularly scheduled breaks.

 If the spring/summer period was to be a regularly scheduled break, students can work full-time.
 If it was to be an academic session, they can continue to work off campus up to 20 hours a week.